IBM/ACE-RISCV/README.md

 ACE-RISCV is an open-source project, whose goal is to deliver a confidential computing framework with a formally proven security monitor.
 It is based on the [canonical architecture](https://dl.acm.org/doi/pdf/10.1145/3623652.3623668) and targets RISC-V with the goal of being portable to other architectures.
 The formal verification efforts focus on the [security monitor implementation](security-monitor/).
 We invite collaborators to work with us to push the boundaries of provable confidential computing technology.

 **Formal verification:**
 This project implements the RISC-V CoVE spec's deployment model 3 referenced in [Appendix D](https://github.com/riscv-non-isa/riscv-ap-tee/blob/main/).
 The formal specification is embedded in the security monitor's source code and the proofs are in the [verification/](verification/) folder.
-Please read our [paper](https://dl.acm.org/doi/pdf/10.1145/3623652.3623668) to learn about the approach and goals.
+Please read our [paper1](https://arxiv.org/pdf/2505.12995) and [paper2](https://dl.acm.org/doi/pdf/10.1145/3623652.3623668) to learn about the approach and goals.

 **Post-Quantum Cryptography (PQC) and Attestation**: ACE supports local attestation, a mechanism to authenticate confidential VMs intended for embedded systems with limited or no network connectivity.
 We already support PQC, specifically we use ML-KEM, SHA-384, and AES-GCM-256 cryptography.

 ## Hardware requirements
 We are currently building on RISC-V 64-bit with integer (I), atomic (A) and hypervisor extentions (H), physical memory protection (PMP), memory management unit (MMU), IOPMP, core-local interrupt controller (CLINT), and supervisor timecmp extension (Sstc).

-**Real RISC-V hardware to run ACE:**
+**RISC-V hardware to run ACE:**
 * SiFive P550 evaluation board, [see instructions](security-monitor/platform/p550).

 ## Quick Start